cshold/jQuery-Facebook-Photo-Selector/README.md

 ## Viewing the example

-You can view the example at [labs.carsonshold.com/fb-photo-selector](http://labs.carsonshold.com/fb-photo-selector/), or you can check out this repository and run it yourself.
+You can view the example at [labs.carsonshold.com/fb-photo-selector](http://labs.carsonshold.com/fb-photo-selector/) or you check out this repo and run it yourself.

 You'll need to put the files on a web server or virtual host - Facebook apps won't run off the local file system.